 This is Spinal Tap is so inescapably rife with over-the-top zaniness and gleeful, knowing stupidity.
 But for all its exuberance, what’s most astounding about this concoction of sugar and spice is how easy-going, relaxed, and even lethargic it is.
 The tone of the film conveys a sort of laid-back afternoon, with sly, subversively restrained performances complementing characters rather than stealing them and running away with them.
 This is not one of the many throw-shit-at-the-wall-and-see-what-sticks-films becoming popular around the time of this film’s release; it’s a comedy with a difference.
 The batting average for jokes is remarkable, with each one seemingly assembled with care and craft.
 It is a thoroughly composed, careful, willful, and even delicate motion picture, and it is one of the sharpest comedies ever released.

-Yet the word composed is also a misnomer, a fact which brings us back to the pointedly sedate nature of the film.
-Comedies almost categorically rely on their pre-packaged scripts, and while Spinal Tap is undeniably a poison-pen love-letter to documentary filmmaking and the modern music industry, it’s also a much scrappier, more earthen, and more collaborative affair.
+Yet the word “composed” is also a misnomer, a fact which brings us back to the pointedly sedate nature of the film.
+Comedies almost categorically rely on their pre-packaged scripts, and while Spinal Tap is undeniably a poison-pen love-letter to documentary filmmaking and the modern music industry, it’s also a much scrappier, more ramshackle, and more collaborative affair.
 The film doesn’t so much feel thought-out as lived-in, and because it seeks to ape the off-the-cuff flightiness of documentary filmmaking, the improvisational nature works like gangbusters.
 What it captures more than any other film comedy from its decade is the pure sense that humor circles its characters, that “funny” as a concept simply happens around these people because they are so willfully ignorant.
 There is a naturalistic air to everything, a trick of the light designed to convey circumstance more than intent.
 No matter how hard everybody behind the camera, and in front of it, is trying to make us laugh, it all comes together with nonchalant, unbothered ease.

 And this is precisely the point.
 Spinal Tap is, after all, a fake documentary film.
 For all its willful, pointed humor, in order to work it has to come off for all intents and purposes like sloppy, circumstantial hackwork where jokes don’t so much cut with conscious intent as simply spool off the screen against the filmmaker’s will.
 It has to make us laugh with the straightest of faces, never letting in any light and always hurting to make it seem like the jokes are the result of incompetence and hesitance rather than intellect and wit.
 It must stumble upon everything, and accidentally stumbling into success is something Rob Reiner and friends prove most adept at.
 Characters speak as if they’re coming up with the lines on-the-spot.
 In fact they were, with the heavy, thick-on-the-ground improvisational stew of the film evoking incompetence right down to several flubs and hovered-on images of characters not saying anything because they’re so busy thinking about what to say.
 The film’s sharpest humor comes from the slow pauses and doopy “I’m thinking” faces, and our realization that the main characters have just thought something idiotic, but to them they’ve discovered the inner secret of the machinations of the galaxy.

 This improvisational, workmanlike demeanor allows the film to breathe with awkward conversation and to reveal its own production, rather than to force canned lines down our throat like a parade.
-The film is so committed to the language of spur-of-the-moment documentary filmmaking in fact, it apes the visual cues and proudly non-nuanced camera movements we often see in the genre, crash zooms and half-missed key moments and all.
+The film is so committed to the language of spur-of-the-moment documentary filmmaking, in fact, that it apes the visual cues and proudly non-nuanced camera movements we often see in the genre, crash zooms and half-missed key moments and all.
 It has an extremely sloppy, chilled-out, “hanging with the guys” feel, but that’s exactly the point – it’s a fake documentary film about a bunch of guys screwing around.
 The non-rushed, anti-dramatic screenplay captures the low-key zaniness and off-key mundanity of their lives like nothing else.

 But enough about the improvisation, as the film does have a basic shell within which the actors and filmmakers must work within, and good taste supposes I should get to this before going to describe what really matters.
 The film transpires as filmmaker Marti DiBergi (played by director Rob Reiner) attempts a documentary about one of the world’s most popular (at one point in time) metal bands in the world while on a tour through the US in 1982.
 The band in question: Spinal Tap, composed of lead singer David St. Hubbins (Michael McKean), lead guitarist Nigel Tufnel (Christopher Guest), and bassist Derek Smalls (Harry Shearer), as well as a number of drummers, many of whom have died under circumstances such as spontaneous combustion, a bizarre gardening accident, and choking on vomit that may or may not have been his own (after all, “you can’t really dust for vomit”).
 At one point in time, Spinal Tap was one of the most prominent and popular rock bands in the world.
 Now, things could be better.
 Searching for ways to renew their popularity, and just plain trying to keep the rock alive, the band tries to stick together as inner-turmoil and outside influences take their toll and relationships do as rock band relationships are wont to: become increasingly strained.